-- 1. Ask the participants to take out their diaries/journals and turn to the pages where they had written down their future goals at the beginning of the program. - 2.
-Ask the participants to choose one of the goals they had set. - 3.
-The participants should then reflect on this goal which they had set based on the following questions: - How do you intend to achieve those goals? - Are there any obstacles along the way? - How do you intend to avoid or deal with those obstacles to achieving the set goals? - How will the DREAMS training/POY club help you achieve the goals you set? - Who/What resources will help you reach your goal? - What specific steps will you take to get to your goal? - Do you feel you have more skills and knowledge to reach to such a goal now? - Are there any other goals that you would like to add or update? - 4.
-Tell the participants that they are free to set new goals if they have a change of mind about the goals they had set earlier on. - 5.
-Ask for volunteers to present their goals and how they intend to achieve them.
+- 1. Take out your journal and turn to the pages where you had written down your future goals at the beginning of the program. - 2.
+Choose one of the goals you had set. - 3.
+Reflect on this goal in the space below based on the following questions: - How do you intend to achieve those goals? - Are there any obstacles along the way? - How do you intend to avoid or deal with those obstacles to achieving the set goals? - How will the DREAMS training/POY Club help you achieve the goals you set? - What resources or people will help you reach your goal? - What specific steps will you take to get to your goal? - Do you feel you have more skills and knowledge to reach to such a goal now? - Are there any other goals that you would like to add or update?

+- 4. Set new goals if you have a change of mind about the goals you had set earlier on. - 5.
+Present your goals and how you intend to achieve them.